Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 Backgrounds

-Primarily, you want to focus on increasing key ability scores with the associated origin feat being your next priority.
+Primarily, you want to focus on increasing key ability scores (dexterity and constitution or charisma) with the associated origin feat being your next priority.
 As such, I’d suggest the below are your best backgrounds for a soulknife:

 NameAbility scoresOrigin featSkill proficienciesTool proficiency